-Why We Switched to Health Care Sharing (bye-bye Insurance)Updated: September 13, 2016Healthy Living
+Why We Switched to Health Care Sharing (bye-bye Insurance)Updated: May 11, 2017Healthy Living

 It’s no secret that the healthcare system in the United States is beyond broken.
+What’s worse, Congress does not seem capable of fixing it anytime soon.
 Despite spending far more per capita than any other country on medical care, the United States does not even rank in the top 50 countries for life expectancy.
+This is exactly why health care sharing is growing exponentially in recent years!
+People are FED UP.

 Attempts to fix the problems have only seemed to make matters worse.
 Medical costs have continued to explode since the creation of Medicare in the mid-1960’s despite new regulations being periodically enacted over the years to attempt to control costs.